stephcmartin/study-notes/react-redux-middleware.md

 - Action: This is an object that contains the type of action and the state that was changed because of the action.

--Action Creator: This is the code that is called to create an action and send it along to the reducer.
+- Action Creator: This is the code that is called to create an action and send it along to the reducer.

 ## Reducers